 AEI on Campus – Executive Councils

-Our campus Executive Councils are small teams of students (no more than five) who are hand selected at our growing list of target campuses to serve AEI in a leadership capacity for one school year, directing AEI programs on their campus.
-These leaders play a major role in creating a robust debate on campus on free enterprise and American leadership in the world.
+Our campus Executive Councils are teams of no more than six students per campus who are hand-selected to serve in a leadership capacity for one school year, directing AEI programs on their .
+They are responsible for contributing to a robust on-campus debate on free enterprise and American leadership in the world.

 - Lead AEI's campus outreach at your college or university

 - Participate in exclusive networking dinners and events with top entrepreneurs, business leaders, and scholars

 - Attend leadership conferences in Washington, DC, and other key cities

 - Organize campus events including lectures, debates, reading groups, and more

 - Gain access to AEI resources, speakers, funding, and day-to-day support from AEI staff